TagStudioDev/TagStudio/CONTRIBUTING.md

 - Check code by moving into the `/tagstudio` directory with `cd tagstudio` _(if you aren't already inside)_ and running `mypy --config-file ../pyproject.toml .`. _(Don't forget the `.` at the end!)_

 > [!CAUTION]
-> There's a known issue between PySide v6.6.3 and Mypy where Mypy will detect issues with the `.pyi` files inside of PySide and prematurely stop checking files.
+> There's a known issue between PySide v6.6.3 and Mypy where Mypy will detect issues with the `.pyi` files inside PySide and prematurely stop checking files.
 This issue is not present in PySide v6.6.2, which _should_ be compatible with everything else if you wish to try using that version in the meantime.

 Mypy is also available as a VS Code [extension](https://marketplace.visualstudio.com/items?itemName=matangover.mypy), PyCharm [plugin](https://plugins.jetbrains.com/plugin/11086-mypy), and [more](https://plugins.jetbrains.com/plugin/11086-mypy).